cphben19981002/AWS-Final-Project/README.md

 after that you may need to run
 source venv/bin/activate

+then use the
+. ./set_config.sh
-then use the (. ./set_config.sh) command to set the config, not forget the first "."
+command to set the config, not forget the first "."

+next edit the bucket name in deployment.sh line 4
+(sourcebucket=my$STACK_NAME) edit my to your name or id
 after that you can run
-(./deployment.sh)
+./deployment.sh
 to deployment the final project